 - This version loses its aroma most rapidly, so why not buy whole seeds and grind when needed instead?

-- Combine with: mixed spices, marinades, baked goods like gingerbread, sauces or dips.
+- Combine with: mixed spices (like in the Moroccan spice blend ras el hanout), marinades, baked goods like gingerbread, sauces or dips.

 What to Purchase?